fatih/images/README.md

 List from multiple providers (fetches concurrently):

 ```
-$ images list -provider "aws,do"
+$ images list -providers "aws,do"
 ```

 List from all supported providers

 ```
-$ images list -provider "all"
+$ images list -providers "all"
 ```

 Change output mode to json